 You can have a little snack like fruit or a cup of tea if you're hungry, but nothing more substantial.
 The spa hotels in Ireland specialist will always advise against eating before a massage.

-Can I consume alcohol before or after a spa treatment?
+Can I drink alcohol before or after a spa treatment?

 Ireland boosts a series of the best spa hotels for an amazing experience.
 We couldn’t write about all the spas in Ireland.
 However, we have touched the bests spas in various locations in the country for you.
 Select where to visit according to your preference.